JTHolloway/Casino/README.md

 - Text Files: 1

 Notes:
+- Written in Intelleji, Wont open in Netbeans
 - Three Card Poker may seem rigged, but belive me its not, The dealer is just really really lucky!!
-- New user Starts with 10k Chips
+- New users Start with 10k Chips